Singareni Collieries Company

-The Singareni Collieries Company Limited or SCCL is a government-owned-coal mining corporation in India.
+The Singareni Collieries Company Limited (SCCL) is a government-owned-coal mining corporation in India.
 It is under the ownership of Department of Energy, Government of Telangana.
 The Union Government's administration of the company is through the 49% ownership held by Ministry of Coal.
-SCCL is currently operating 45 mines where 20 opencast and 25 underground mines in 6 districts of Telangana (erstwhile 4 districts of AP) with a manpower around 45,079 as of Nov.
-2020.
+SCCL is currently operating 40 mines with 18 opencast and 22 underground mines in 6 districts of Telangana (restwhile 4 districts of AP) and has a total manpower around 39,856 as of November 2023.
 SCCL is contributing 9.2% in the all India Domestic Production.
 Since inception (1889) 1.36 BT of Coal is extracted by SCCL and it has proved reserves of 10.84 BT.